"

 It is possible to use the trade-off method to calculate a VSL in three ways:

-Disadvantage of this approach include:
+Disadvantages of this approach include:

-Production Function
+Production function

-Case Study – Beekeeping and Production Function
+Case study – Beekeeping and production function

-Disadvantage of this approach include:
+Disadvantages of this approach include:

-• One off the issues with using the production function method is the requirement for full information regarding the contribution to production.
-As there is incomplete scientific understanding of the environmental impacts or changes it can create bias in the estimates (Baker and Ruting, 2014).
+• One off the issues with using the production function method is the requirement for full information regarding the contribution of the non-market aspect to production.
+As there is incomplete scientific understanding of the environmental impacts or changes, this method can create bias in the estimates (Baker and Ruting, 2014).

 Furthermore, all the alternative pricing methods relied on indirect approaches to pricing.
 Consequently, these methods are examples of revealed preferences – meaning that individual’s preferences are revealed by their interaction on the market.